igasi/drupal-environment/README.md

 The project consider two environments:

 **dev** *(env/dev)*:
-This directory will contain dev exported configurations.
+This directory will contain the configuration files and scripts for development

 **prod** *(env/prod)*
-This directory will contain all configurations ready for production.
+This directory will contain the configuration files and scripts for deploy

 ## Configuration scripts available
 The directory **(drupal-environment)/console/chain** contains a group of yml files with development scripts defined inside.